hbivnm/Venom-Crosshairs/README.md

 - [ ] Add notification indicator to "Reload crosshair list" button when new crosshairs are available.
 (Replaces popup message)
 - [ ] Add double-clicking a weapon in the ListView should select it as "current weapon".
 (Note to self: add "class" listviewentry)
 - [ ] Add "Update TF2WSC" notification when new release is available.
-- [ ] Detect if non-TF2WSC config is present and rename folder.
+- [ ] Detect if non-TF2WSC config is present and ask user if TF2WSC should rename folder.
 (This will probably mark the official 1.0 release)

 ## Implemented features
 - [x] Add current version label.